scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Technology is the smallest aspect of 'digital'.
 The implication being that the bulk of a digital team's time should be spent improving how we do things and the way we work.
 Conversely, if our focus is purely on technology then we should call ourselves a technology team.

+This deeper understanding of the work 'digital' is helpful because it points towards the need to understand how organisations change how they do things and the way they work.
+Tom Loosemore's original definition of 'digital' can be seen as a summary of existing good practice in effective organisational change, strapped to a mission to change the way that the public interacts with the state.
+I've previously been involved in [digital transformation of the charity sector](https://scottcolfer.com/2015/07/23/empathy-and-digital-transformation.html) and used great research by people like Julie Dodd's [The New Reality](https://thenewreality.info/) to help me understand the

 delivery is the strategy - this is not good enough, needs same sophistication as our development teams